Skip to content

 • to derive the pin_derived_eph_priv used as PoP of Wallet PIN

-• to sign wallet instance's wallet attestations
+• to sign proof of possession of wallet attestation

 • PID Provider has HSM bound long-term key pair \((pp\_pub, pp\_priv)\)